talhaaa16/timetracker/README.md

 *   **Date-Wise Filtering:** Navigate through your historical logs with a dedicated date picker and day-by-day navigation.
 *   **Visual Analytics:** 7-day activity trend charts and event distribution statistics (Bar charts/Distribution maps).
 *   **Calendar View:** Full month overview with event markers and density indicators.
-*   **Real-time Sync:** Powered by Firebase to ensure your desktop logs are visible on your mobile device instantly.
+*   **Real-time Sync:** Powered by MongoDB to ensure your desktop logs are visible on your mobile device instantly.

 ---